 Amazon's Privacy Hub website focuses on five areas in which Echo devices help manage, protect, and control privacy settings.

-- Wake Word - Amazon has always claimed that the Echo devices only start listening to users (and recording them) after they use the wake word "Alexa."
+- Wake Word - Amazon has always claimed that the Echo devices only start listening to users (and recording them) after using the wake word "Alexa."
 Users can also change this to a few other options such as "Echo," "Amazon," or "Computer."

 - Indicators - Echo devices have indicator lights that illuminate when the device is active, as well as speakers that emit responses or audible tones when a request is made.